finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## Current Sprint
-mtg dec sideboard is extras
-ygo ydk side is also extra
-gamePlayDeckName (default="Deck")
-switch to default builder script and try out version code editor unit test to generate schema and confirm it matches docs/ folder runtime unit tests for StreamingAssets/ to match docs/ schema
 - Fix: Network server freezes
 - Change port forwarding to port 7777
 - In game port forwarding notification
 - For internet-connected games, add session name and password options
 - More dynamic restart (reset deck, and prompt redeal for each player)
 - Deal/Draw Hand prompts for gameStartHandCount cards
+- dec sideboard is extras
+- ydk side is also extra
-- Scoreboard
+- gamePlayDeckName (default="Deck")
+- switch to default builder script and try out version code
+- editor unit test to generate schema and confirm it matches docs/ folder
+- runtime unit tests for StreamingAssets/ to match docs/ schema
 - Playmats

 ## Next Sprint